Game-Guard/Documentation-OLD/API/ncAddExclusion.md

-# Removing No Clip Exclusions
+# Adding No Clip Exclusions
 This function will allow you to add a players no clip exclusion parts.

 ## Parameters: